Annie11-maker/PerfectPitch/README.md

 **********************************************************************************************************************************************************************************************

-1. Follow the instructions
+01. Follow the instructions
-2. Refer to Read Me page
+02. Refer to Read Me page
-3. Follow the Communication Plan
+03. Follow the Communication Plan
-4. Figma & Design Led Development can make a world of a difference in our team’s result
+04. Figma & Design Led Development can make a world of a difference in our team’s result
-5. Know exactly what each feature should look like
+05. Know exactly what each feature should look like
-6. Maintain a consistent design pattern
+06. Maintain a consistent design pattern
-7. Familiarise yourself with the information
-8. Familiarise yourself with the information provided
+07. Familiarise yourself with the information & resources
-9. Understand the communications plan
+08. Stick to the agreed plan and keep the project mission, goals and objective in mind
+09. Update the Slack channel with progress as soon as you complete the activity
-10. Familiarise yourself with the working process
+10. Familiarise yourself with the working process flow
 11. Understand the objectives, features, and dependencies
 12. Take some time to review the mockup and think about the functionality and routes
 13. Be proactive in identifying blockers and highlight them immediately
-14. Pair Programming will continue for the next couple of issues
+14. Pair Programming will be adopted as allocated for specific issues
-15. At some point, Be prepared to handle and take sole responsibility for tasks
+15. At some point, Be prepared to handle and take sole responsibility for tasks/issues
 16. The instructions are provided to help you navigate through these seamlessly
+17. Handover must be prepared by Off Going Role Holder
+18. Handover must be completed before Daily Standup
+19. In Coming Role Holder to brief TA
+20. Out Going Role Holder to maintain contingency responsibility
+21. Communicate any absences in advance / before 0900 hrs daily in the Slack channel
+22. Please respect Teachers by attending all Lectures on Camera
-17. **If In Doubt** ask the **Task/Role Lead**
+23. **If In Doubt** ask the **Task/Role Lead**
-18. When tasks are completed progress the status of issues to close out
+24. When tasks are completed progress the status of issues to close out
-19. Finally, focus on time management and seek help early
+25. Finally, focus on time management and seek help early